jfrimmel/cargo-valgrind/README.md

      Summary Leaked 5 B total
 ```
 Un-commenting the `unsafe { CString::from_raw(ptr) };` re-takes the memory and frees it correctly.
-`cargo valgrind` will compile the binary for you and won't detect a leak, since there is no leak anymore.
+`cargo valgrind run` will compile the binary for you and won't detect a leak, since there is no leak anymore.

+_Note_: users of `cargo-valgrind` version 1.x should mind the changed command line.
+Previously there was a `cargo valgrind` subcommand, that replaced the `cargo run` or `cargo test` commands.
+Now the command line is `cargo valgrind <command>`, where `<command>` can be any normal cargo subcommand.

 # Installation
 ## Requirements